| In

 RS 588 Design of Experiments (DOE) training

-hands-on sections that will allow them to perform DOE
+and hands-on sections that will allow them to perform

-methods.
-They will also learn how to analyze data from
+DOE methods.
+They will also learn how to analyze

 http://www.ReliaSoft.com/seminars/gencourses/rs588.htm.